-Be a crime to miss this Diamond of a 1980s TV Movie Pairing…
+Be a crime to miss this diamond of a 1980s TV Movie pairing…

-One of the many things I love about Darlin’ Husband is that he likes 1980s TV
+One of the many things I love about Darlin Husband is that he likes 1980s TV

 guilty pleasure Movies too.
 So he struck TV Movie Gold after spotting The Cartier Affair (1984) on a certain movie streaming service.
-This crime romantic comedy from the 1980s was nestled in a bunch of What The F*** with Who The F*** movies.
-Which judging from the cast was plainly wrong, with then 1980s ratings winners, David Hasselhoff and Joan Collins heading the bill…
+This crime romantic comedy from the 1980s was nestled in a bunch of random movies.
+This judging from the cast was plainly wrong, with then 1980s rating winners, David Hasselhoff and Joan Collins heading the bill…

 So with Taylor owing fellow inmate Phil Drexler (Savalas) a small fortune for protection while behind bars, Taylor is released with a huge debt to pay.
 Despite this, on his release, Taylor rents a modest – read expensive – apartment in Hollywood.
 The monthly rent of which looks like it might have paid off all his debts and more, so he tries to find work.
 He has an irritatingly voiced, dumb blonde girlfriend Shirl (Randi Brooks).

 Cartier and her oft jealous fiance are then reassured by Lyndon that Taylor is the man for the job.
-And he’s a homosexual.
+As he’s gay.
 Which Taylor isn’t.
-Of course, the leading pair of stars, Cartier and Taylor inevitably fall for each other, but the heavies want him to steal her jewels.. and of course it all goes full tilt farcical romp with romance of all kinds thrown in.
+Of course, the leading pair of stars, Cartier and Taylor inevitably fall for each other, but the heavies want him to steal her jewels.. and of course, it all goes full-tilt farcical romp with the romance of all kinds thrown in.

 David Hasselhoff plays a fun leading man and it is nice to see him in an intentional comedy, after seeing him last when reviewing the somewhat silly (but fun) Star Wars inspired Starcrash (1978) last year.
 He played his part sweetly and earnestly, making his character seem much more understanding and likeable than other movie con men.
 This was particularly seen when he falls for Ms Collins’ character and his character is visibly torn up by his situation.

-I’m used to seeing her in other genres be it dramatic such as her 80s mini series such as Sins (1986) and the aforementioned soap.
+I’m used to seeing her in other genres be it dramatic such as her 80s mini-series such as Sins (1986) and the aforementioned soap.
 Or in horror movies such as Tales from the Crypt (1972) or Empire of the Ants (1977).
 However the Hoff and Ms Collins convince us as a couple, and both show great comic rapport, chemistry and support with each other in their scenes together.

-It was good to see more of Lauter who I’d only known in his fatherly role in Girls Just Want to have Fun (1985).
-In fact it was fun recognising more and more of the supporting cast, however now Darlin Husband does take the mickey out of me by pondering if he’d seen them in Dallas…
+It was good to see more of Lauter who I’d only known in his fatherly role in Girls Just Want to Have Fun (1985).
+In fact, it was fun recognising more and more of the supporting cast, however now Darlin Husband does take the mickey out of me by pondering if he’d seen them in Dallas…

 But like the silver highlighted fox Gable, she’s more MILF than WTF.
 Unlike some of the other actresses whose characters try to hit on him.
 But as Darlin Husband says he is the Hoff.
-And even my sister on meeting him, was more than a wee bit starstruck and that wasn’t that long ago, but with a similarish age difference (with her the youngest).
+And even my sister on meeting him was more than a wee bit starstruck and that wasn’t that long ago, but with a similar age difference (with her the youngest).

 Sadly this wasn’t the same twist with Hasselhoff’s character in a TV Movie version of Tootsie.
 But then at 6ft 3, David Hasselhoff in heels would definitely make for a more statuesque lady than the diminutive Hoffman.
-So it’s easy to see which character the Hoff would pull off to be Collins’ (Michael) Knight in shining armour.
+So it’s easy to see which character Hoff would pull off to be Collins’ (Michael) Knight in shining armour.